sourabhdesai/StringPhoneLattice/README.md

   *- Small size:*
       All you need to do is add StringPhoneLattice.java to your source files!
   *- JSON Serialization
-      Can easily be Encoded into a `JSONObject` within the JSON Simple library using the `toJSON()` method and JSON copy constructor
+      Can easily be Encoded into a `JSONObject` within the JSON Simple library using the `toJSON()` method and the JSON copy constructor

 **Cons:**